thelfer/tfel/docs/web/cyrano.md

 # Finite strain modelling

-`Cyrano` finite strain modelling is based on the approach described by
+`Cyrano3` finite strain modelling is based on the approach described by
 T. Helfer (See @helfer_extension_2015) which allows to easily extend small strain mono-dimensional code to support finite strain modelling.